RezaShahrestani/programme/legacy/javascript/javascript3/week1/lesson-plan.md

 - [Notion Page Handout](https://dandy-birth-1b2.notion.site/HYF-Aarhus-JS-3-Week-1-c6fd6d7243454ac0b519c17829bf8761?pvs=4) (by [Thomas](https://github.com/te-online))

 Remember to add the code you wrote in the class to the relevant class branch's class work folder.
-If the branch has not been created just create and push it :) If you dont have access, write to one from the core team.
+If the branch has not been created just create and push it :) If you don't have access, write to one from the core team.
 You can see an example below!

 To find examples of what teachers have taught before go to the class branches in the classwork folder, Fx [class 07](https://github.com/HackYourFuture-CPH/JavaScript/tree/class07/JavaScript1/Week1/classwork)